dhio21/Api-Integration-of-Google-Drive-and-Facebook/README.md

 ## Getting Started - Configure

 * Download and install the [xampp](https://www.apachefriends.org/index.html) or [wamp](http://www.wampserver.com/en/).
+* Download this project and rename folder it with "fbdemo".
-* If you are using xampp then upload this project folder in "htdocs".
+* If you are using xampp then copy this project folder in "htdocs".
-* If you are using wampp then upload this project folder in "www".
+* If you are using wampp then copy this project folder in "www".
 * If you are using xampp's then click on "Start" button in beside of "Apache".
 * If you are using wampp just have to start it.